iot-Noob/API-Boiler-Plate/README.md

 - Uvicorn
 - Argon2
 - JWT
-- SQLite (or any other database supported by your `RunQuery` function)
+- SQLite (or any other database supported by SQLAlchemy)

 ## Setup